var-bin/terminalForCoder__WSD/bash/scripting/README.md

 ## First step

-`REPO_NAME="terminalForCoder__WSD"` - this is the directory’s name where the repository’s been cloned to.
+`REPO_NAME="terminalForCoder__WSD"` - this is the directory name where the repository’s been cloned to.
 Change it if you need.

 ### List of files: